sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 [Évariste Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois)'s revolutionary insight was to associate with each polynomial equation a group—now called the Galois group—that captures the symmetries among the roots of the polynomial.

-## The Fundamental Theorem of Galois Theory
+## The fundamental theorem of Galois theory

 The fundamental theorem establishes a one-to-one correspondence between